naotokui/RhythmVAE_M4L/README.md

 ![VAE Rhythm Generator in M4L(Max for Live) Device](./images/ui_memo.png)

 ## Requirement
-You need to update your Node for Max package to the latest version (version 1.2.3 or later) through Package Manager, or use the latest version of Max (8.1.0 or later)
+- You need to update your Node for Max package to the latest version (version 1.2.3 or later) through Package Manager, or use the latest version of Max (8.1.0 or later)
+- Currently the device supports Mac OS only.

 ## Known problems
 ~~- When you keep generating rhythms continuiously, Node for Max crashes with "Max API Timeout" error in some occasions and you'll see "Model is not trained yet" error message.~~
 - Incompatible with folders with names containing special characters such as `[]?*!|@`

 ## TO DO
 - Fix "Max API Timeout" error